EastEnders spin-offs: Videos and DVDs

 The first EastEnders video, released on 22 September 1986, was EastEnders – The Queen Vic, which looked at the major events in the lives of Angie Watts, Den Watts, Jan Hammond and Michelle Fowler, such as the birth of Michelle's baby, Vicki.
 The next video EastEnders – The Den and Angie Years, released in 1994.
 It included all of Den and Angie's moments such as their second honeymoon.
 In 1998, EastEnders – The Mitchells – Naked Truths was released, which was put together by writers such as Simon Ashdown, Tony Jordan and Christopher Reason.
 This video looked back at some of the most memorable storylines of Phil, Grant and Peggy Mitchell.
 This was essentially a two-hander between Phil and Grant, set in The Queen Victoria public house, intercut with flashbacks.

-A 40 minute VHS was released in 1993, entitled The Gill and Mark Story.
-The VHS was only available to education institutions and followed that story of Gill and Mark's HIV storyline.
+A 40-minute VHS was released in 1993, titled The Gill and Mark Story.
+The VHS was only available to education institutions and followed the story of Gill and Mark's HIV storyline.

 To celebrate 15 years of EastEnders, a special video, 15 Years of EastEnders, was released.
 The video included some of the highlights of the show, including Den serving Angie with divorce papers, Grant discovering his wife Sharon and his brother Phil's affair, Tiffany Mitchell's death and funeral, and Carol Jackson confronting her daughter Bianca over her relationship with Dan Sullivan.

 The first EastEnders DVD was Slaters in Detention, released in November 2003 and also available on VHS.
 It contained a special comedic episode of EastEnders starring the Slater family.
 It was written by Tony Jordan, who helped devise the characters.
 It began with the female members of the Slater family dressed up in school uniform for a local disco, and they end up in a police cell where they reflect on the events of their lives, such as Kat revealing that Zoe was her daughter and Little Mo's marriage to Trevor Morgan.
 It also includes outtakes and an alternative ending to Little Mo's trial.

-An interactive DVD game was released in October 2005, entitled An A-Z Tour of Albert Square, exclusively available through BBC's Reading and Writing (RaW) campaign on BBC Online.
-The DVD is hosted by Adam Woodyatt as he challenges viewers to answer questions to unlock classic clips from the shows history.
+An interactive DVD game was released in October 2005, titled An A-Z Tour of Albert Square, exclusively available through BBC's Reading and Writing (RaW) campaign on BBC Online.
+The DVD is hosted by Adam Woodyatt as he challenges viewers to answer questions to unlock classic clips from the show's history.

-A DVD entitled EastEnders: Last Tango in Walford was released on 8 February 2010 to coincide with the show's 25th anniversary.
+A DVD titled EastEnders: Last Tango in Walford was released on 8 February 2010 to coincide with the show's 25th anniversary.
 It focuses on the characters Tiffany Dean (Maisie Smith) and Liam Butcher (James Forde) in the run up to their mother Bianca Jackson's (Patsy Palmer) wedding to their father Ricky Butcher (Sid Owen).
 Cast interviews and archive footage also feature.

 A DVD, The Best of EastEnders, was released in November 2018, featuring some of the show's most iconic moments from the last 33 years.